Mixing induced by Faraday surface waves

 \section{Experimental Setup}

 We use a cuboidal tank with internal dimensions of \(94.6 \cm\) width, \(11 \cm\) depth, and \(67 \cm\) height, designed for free surface flow studies at the Gaztransport and Technigaz\textregistered~(GTT) Motion Analysis and Testing Laboratory.
-The tank is filled up to a height \(H\) with a mixture of salt water and fresh water forming a two-layer system: a sharp miscible interface separating fresh water (mixed with blue dye) and salt water, and a free surface separating air and water (see, Figure~\ref{Figure1:setup}).
-Salt diffuses in water with molecular diffusivity \(D_\mix\), while the free surface is characterized by a (constant) surface tension coefficient \(\sigma_\surf\).
-We denote the properties of the fluid below (respectively above) the diffuse interface by the subscript 1 (respectively 2), while the properties of the gas phase above the free surface are denoted by the subscript 3.
+The tank is filled up to a height \(H\) with a mixture of salt water and fresh water forming a two-layer system: a sharp miscible interface separating fresh water (mixed with blue dye) and salt water, and a free surface separating air and water (Figure~\ref{Figure1:setup}).
+We consider that salt diffuses in water with molecular diffusivity \(\kappa_\mix\), while the free surface is characterized by a surface tension coefficient \(\sigma_\surf\).